micw/camunda-schemaupdate-liquibase/doc/SqlReview.md

 To ensure that my schema updates are correct, I use the following approach:

 1. I create the liquibase changelog automatically using liquibase diff
-2. I review each sql statement for each database type to ensure that the changelog matches the requirements of all database
+2. I review each sql statement for each database type to ensure that the changelog matches the requirements of all supported databases

 # Status